-A number of treatment options, from topical medications to immunosuppressants, are available to help relieve symptoms of psoriasis and psoriatic arthritis.
+Many treatment options, from topical medications to immunosuppressants, are available to help relieve symptoms of psoriasis and PsA.
 Your doctor can help you determine which treatment is best for you.

-Many people living with psoriasis also experience psoriatic arthritis.
+Many people living with psoriasis also experience PsA.
 Although the conditions are closely linked, each has its own recommended first-line treatment.

-New guidelines recommend a “treat to target” approach.
+The most recent guidelines recommend a “treat to target” approach.
 That means a treatment plan has more flexibility based on a person’s individual preferences.
 First, you and your doctor determine a specific goal and how to measure progress.
-Then your doctor works with you to select treatments.
+Then, your doctor works with you to select treatments.

-Together with your doctor you may be able to choose a treatment that improves symptoms or stops progression of the disease.
+Working with your doctor, you may be able to choose a treatment that improves symptoms or stops the progression of the disease.

-Seventy to ninety percent of people with psoriasis experience itch associated with the condition, according to the National Psoriasis Foundation.
-Psoriatic itch may feel like burning or biting on the skin.
+According to the National Psoriasis Foundation, many people with psoriasis experience an itch that may feel like burning or biting on the skin.

 Topical hydration, such as rich moisturizers and scale-softening lotions, may ease this symptom.